 5) Get out the sprinkler and have a run-through.
 Not only will you cool down, you’ll also give the grass and nearby plants a good drink.

 6)Wash the car in the shade the kids can help with something constructive while cooling down.

-7) Prepare some cool treats like frozen jelly popsicles, fruit smoothies or even plain old ice cubes are fun when you just want to chomp on something cool.
+7) Prepare some cool treats like frozen jelly popsicles, fruit or wine smoothies or even plain old ice cubes are fun when you just want to chomp on something cool.

 8) If you don’t have air con and it’s getting stifling, you can head to somewhere that is!
 The shopping centre is always a good one, and you can knock over the groceries at the same time.
 Or take some biccies around to grandmas or a friend’s place and enjoy their sweet, sweet cool air.

 9) Wet a face cloth and drape it around your neck.
 My daughter loves to pretend it’s a winter scarf.
 Let the Frozen role play begin”¦

 10) Suck on a mint and then drink some water instant relief!

 11) Make an ice excavation game.
 This one will take some advanced planning, but will be so much fun.
 Take some hardy (and freezable) toys and place them into an ice cream container (or similar) and chuck it into the freezer overnight.
 Dump the block outside with some safe excavation “tools” and let the kids go to town to free their toys.

 12) Make a water balloon piñata.
 Tie some water balloons up to a string and hang it up.
 Give your kids a baton and let them smash away and get soaked at the same time.